IBM-Swift/alert-notification-sdk/README.md

 The `Message` class is used to specify a single instance of a message related to alerts and alert notifications.
 A `Message` has the following required properties:
 * `subject` - A `String` that acts as the subject line of the message.
 This can be no more than 80 characters long.
 * `message` - A `String` that acts as the body of the message.
 This can be no more than 1500 characters long.
-* `recipient` - An array of `Message.Recipient` objects that specifies which people, groups or integrations are to receive the message.
+* `recipients` - An array of `Message.Recipient` objects that specifies which people, groups or integrations are to receive the message.

 A `Message` may contain two more properties when it is sent by the Alert Notification service.
 These cannot be set by the application.
 * `shortId` - A shorter identifying `String` set by the Alert Notification service.
 This is the identifier that the application should use when attempting to call a `GET` request on a message.